itsSabbir/MicrobiomeExplorer/README.md

 ``` r
 browseVignettes("MicrobiomeExplorer")
 ```

+The Vignettes will provide in depth documentation on how you can use the shinyapp to validate, normalize, analyzie, and visualze the date.
+You can get the data in the `data/` directory as both will work, download from my respective github section as well.

 The package also contains one sample micriobiome dataset presented as a dataframe called microbiome_data.csv.
 Refer to package vignettes for